AnalyzingCreator/AnalyzingCreator/README.md

 ## Support

 If you encounter any issues, have questions, or would like to provide feedback, please don't hesitate to reach out to us.
-You can contact us via bohdandomvasiliou@gmail.com or [community forum link].
+You can contact us via bohdandomvasiliou@gmail.com or https://www.youtube.com/channel/UCGq_u-7QRTJkg07dODA3IqQ.

 ## License